ultranoise/digital-lutherie/README.md

   4) In the terminal type "scp -r Trill_SC root@192.168.7.2:" to copy the folder to the Bela

-  5) type "ssh root@192.168.7.2" to remotely access the Bela board
+  5) In the terminal type "ssh root@192.168.7.2" to remotely access the Bela board

   6) type "ln -s ~/Trill_SC/ext/Trill ~/.local/share/SuperCollider/Extensions/TrillUGens"